Derived Azumaya algebras and twisted $K$-theory: Introduction

 \subsection{Topological $K$-theory of complex dg categories}

-In \cite{blanc}, the author constructs an invariant of dg categories over the complex numbers $K^{top}_{\C} : dgCat_{\C} \to Sp$ satisfying many of the same formal properties of algebraic $K$-theory.
-Indeed, via the framework of \cite{blumberg}, this functor may be viewed as an algebra object in an appropriate $\infty$-category of \emph{localizing invariants} with (nonconnective) algebraic $K$-theory as the unit.
-For any dg-category $T$, the topological $K$-theory spectrum $K^{top}(T)$ will be a module over the periodic complex $K$-theory spectrum.
-Perhaps rather surprisingly, the following equivalence holds for any scheme $X \in \text{Sch}_{\C}$ separated of finite type:
+In \cite{blanc}, the author constructs an invariant of dg-categories over the complex numbers $K^{top} : \Catperf(\C) \to Sp$ which he describes as a ``noncommutative analog of rational Betti cohomology for algeraic varieties".
+For any dg-category $T$, the topological $K$-theory spectrum $K^{top}(T)$ he constructs will be a module over the periodic complex $K$-theory spectrum.
+Perhaps rather surprisingly, the following equivalence holds for any scheme $X \in \text{Sch}_{\C}$, separated of finite type:

-Here $\text{Perf}(X) $ denotes dg-category of perfect complexes of $\mathcal{O}_{X}$ modules and $KU(X(\C))$ is topological $K$-theory of the associated space of complex points $X(\C)$. \\
+Here $\text{Perf}(X)$ denotes dg-category of perfect complexes of $\mathcal{O}_{X}$-modules and $KU(X(\C))$ is topological $K$-theory of the associated space of complex points $X(\C)$.\\

-Our work here centers around this invariant together with its relative versions which we introduce.